ngshiheng/reading-list/README.md

-# Reading List
+# Reading List :books:

 [![Build Status](https://travis-ci.org/ngshiheng/reading-list.svg?branch=master)](https://travis-ci.org/ngshiheng/reading-list)

 ![alt text](https://i.imgur.com/BDhMcsb.png)

-This is a simple reading list web application which is built using:
+This is a basic reading list web application.

+The main purpose of building this application is to have a quick taste of the listed tech stack:

 -   Frontend: _React, Apollo_